wiil4/ACWClothesShop/README.md

-# 2D CLOTHES SYSTEM
+# 2D CLOTHES SHOP SYSTEM

 This is the repository for the Clothes System project.

 ## Requirements

 - Unity 2021.3.2f1
-- Cinemachine
+- Cinemachine 2.8.9

 ## Description

-Player is working with keyboard and it's for windows.
-It has a player inventory which can be opened with I key.
-I can interact with the blacksmith (as this is the unique NPC in this example world) pressing E key if they are closer.
+Project currently works with OldInputSystem.
+Player moves with keyboard and it can be tested on windows.
+- It has a player inventory which can be opened pressing I key.
+- I can interact with the blacksmith (as this is the unique NPC in this example world) pressing E key if they are closer.

 ## Installation